-- Continue to allow higher housing densities through secondary suites. - Facilitate the development of duplexes, triplexes, fourplexes, and wood frame apartment buildings, which are more affordable compared to other dwelling types. - Enhance the supply of manufactured homes, i.e. the development of MHP zoned lands which contains only 3 vacant parcels in the community.
-This would be the most efficient short-term way of enhancing the affordable housing supply in the community. - Consider a land bank (i.e., a large body of land held by a public or private organization for future development or disposal). - Explore applying tax exemptions to include all new ownership units for residents.
+- Consider a land bank (i.e., a large body of land held by a public or private organization for future development or disposal). - Explore applying tax exemptions to include all new ownership units for residents.
 The consultant recommends setting the threshold at or below area median income; possible percentages include 75 percent for first 5 years, reducing to 50 percent for second 5 years. - Rent bank for specific populations in need (in the case of Sooke, low income one-person or lone-parent households and low-income senior populations face the most difficulty). - Encourage the development of smaller units in line with the projected increase in oneperson and two-person households in the community.
 This is expected to create demand for studio, one- and two-bedroom units going forward.
-The Distirct could facilitate this by developing more detailed guidelines for purpose-built smaller sized rental units as well as secondary suites, laneway homes, and accessory apartments in ancillary structures within existing large homes. - Regular housing assessments will enable more data-driven decision making and help determine the level of success for affordable housing strategies.
+The Municipality could facilitate this by developing more detailed guidelines for purpose-built smaller sized rental units as well as secondary suites, laneway homes, and accessory apartments in ancillary structures within existing large homes. - Regular housing assessments will enable more data-driven decision making and help determine the level of success for affordable housing strategies.
 The consultant recommends using the same indicators across each neighborhood to compare which neighborhoods are achieving the highest affordability.
 Many community partners are already collecting useful data, especially public health professionals.
 With community partners, develop and apply affordable housing metrics, indicators and targets at the neighborhood-level and record changes over time.
-Some examples of indicators include: - o Number of affordable housing units - Percentage of housing types in the neighborhood - Housing affordability (households spending 30% or more of household income on rent or mortgage payments) - Encourage factory-built/prefabrication housing policy if the economy of scale still produces savings for the final residential product.

-- Assess Development Cost Charges from parcel size to gross floor area basis to incentivize smaller size units more compact developments. - Set targets for affordable housing units.
+Some examples of indicators include: - Number of affordable housing units - Percentage of housing types in the neighborhood - Housing affordability (households spending 30% or more of household income on rent or mortgage payments) - Encourage factory-built/prefabrication housing policy if the economy of scale still produces savings for the final residential product. - Assess Development Cost Charges from parcel size to gross floor area basis to incentivize smaller size units more compact developments. - Set targets for affordable housing units.
 Based on current rates of owners and tenants paying 30 percent or more on shelter, the following are suggested targets: - Roughly 1,343 for ownership by 2031 (22 percent) is roughly 90 per year, 768 for tenants by 2031 (48 percent) is roughly 52 per year.